genomic-medicine-sweden/NGPIris/.github/pull_request_template.md

 ```

 ### Tests
 Tests can as of right now, only be performed using `pytest` on a local instance of Iris.
-CI/CD for this is currently possible.
+CI/CD for this is currently not possible.

 ### Expected outcome:
 PyTest resolves without crashes